plone/training/docs/mastering-plone/behaviors_2.md

 (behaviors2-label)=

-# More Complex Behaviors
+# Complex Behaviors

 We want a group of reviewers to vote on the talks that are accepted for the conference.

 In this part you will:

 - Write a behavior that enables voting on content
-- Use annotations to store the votes on a object
+- Use annotations to store the votes on an object

 Topics covered:

 - Behaviors with a factory class
 - Marker Interfaces
 - Using Annotations as storage-layer

 (behaviors2-annotations-label)=